edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_1_Intro.md

 look at values on the diagonal, conditionalise the data, truncate the matrix to a smaller number in order to have a condition number that is 'better'.

+Rank-k approximation to A: k < rA or k = rA
+Ak = Uk Sk Vk (transpose)

+**Elements of the diagonal matrix S are ordered**

+s1 > s2 > Sn > Sn+1 = Sk=0

 Some effects of the errors: all methods based on SVD
 - Principal Component Analysis (PCA)
 - Karnuhen-Loeve (KLT)
-- Hotelling Transform
+- Hotelling Transform in MQC
-- ...
+- Proper Orthogonal Decomposition (POD) in MechEng
+- Singualar Value Decomposition (SVD)
+- Empirical Orthogonal Functions (EOF) in MetScience

 **Digital Twins**

+- Digital Twin: digital representation of a physical object, process or service
 - Data Driven Models: Surrogate Models -Physics Informed ML
 - Uncertainty Quantification and Minimization
 - Explainable AI

+Process:
+- Learn the dynamic behind the data: Recurrent Neural Network
+- Compress the data to develop reduce order models eg. Encoder-Decoder
+- Make data-driven forecasting as much stable and reliable as possible eg. Generative Adversarial Networks

 **Managing Data for AI**
 - BUilding data driven models becomes difficult in many real world scenarios due to dimensionality constraints, matrices become so large that they are difficult to work with
+- Problem of noisy data: uncertainty and noise in the datacreates serious error propagation
+- Low quality data: data do not provide meaningful info over the whole field

+Uncertainty quantification and minimization -> Data Science + ML = Data Learning Models

 **Some Approaches**
 Accuracy is linked to the error, efficiency is linked to time.
 Difference between offline and online
-- Offline R&D: cleaning and training
+- Offline R&D: cleaning and training eg. optimal data selection, parameters estimation (both accuracy) and surrogate models + data driven models (for efficiency)
-- Online Production: adjusting  and running
+- Online Production: adjusting  and running eg. data assimilation (accuracy) and data learning + surrogate models (efficiency).

 Optimal sensor placement: maximisig the quality of data collected by sensors, estimating where to best place them.
 Parameter Estimation:

 **Dealing with data gaps**
 - Deep assimilation
+- Data learning

 ### Twitter API